Boat accident off Louisiana causes small oil spill

 Swift Energy is an independent oil and gas driller based in Houston.
 The company pumps oil and gas in Texas and Louisiana and reported total production of around 35,000 barrels per day of oil and gas equivalent during the last quarter of 2012.

-(Reporting by Kathy Finn in New Orleans; additional reporting by Cynthia Johnston; Editing by Daniel Trotta, Bob Burgdorfer, Greg McCune, Carol Bishopric and Lisa Shumaker)
+(Reporting by Kathy Finn in New Orleans; additional reporting by Cynthia Johnston; Editing by Daniel Trotta, Bob Burgdorfer, Greg McCune and Carol Bishopric)